To-Slalom/Windows-Services/README.md

 Services are kind of like startup programs, they are usually not necessary, they slow down your computer, and they slow down the boot up process; however, some are useful so thats why I have made a list of ones to get rid of.

+## Usage

-1 Setp run config to creat a backup just in case some went wrong then run services.vbs to disable Unnecessary Windows Services
+## 1 Setp run services_conf_backup.vbs to creat a backup just in case some went wrong

+## 2 then run Services.vbs to disable Unnecessary Windows Services